Can You Trust Your Johnson?

 Now, I constantly feel the need to keep checking by using porn to prove that I'm still straight.
 I use any available moment to PMO to women, sometimes even in the same room as my girlfriend as she sleeps!
 This behaviour really upsets me but I find I can't help it.
 It offers comfort for about 10 minutes before the doubt kicks in again.

-Porn makers know how compelling this orientation-anxiety can be, and consider transsexual porn a "straight porn specialty."
-When interviewed, the operator of several transsexual porn sites said, "My main audience, and the audience for most [transsexual] porn, are straight dudes.
+Porn makers know how compelling this orientation-anxiety can be, and consider transgender porn a "straight porn specialty."
+When interviewed, the operator of several transgender porn sites said, "My main audience, and the audience for most [transgender] porn, are straight dudes.
 That's how it's always been.
 I will say that all of the visitors to transsexual sites are straight." (emphasis added)

 "Who am I?"